Sicilian cuisine: Pasta

 Sicily is the oldest Italian and Western location on record where pasta worked into long and thin form was part of the local cuisine.
-This dates back to around the 12th century, as attested by the Tabula Rogeriana of Muhammad al-Idrisi, reporting some traditions about the Sicilian kingdom.
+This dates back to around the 12th century, as attested by the Tabula Rogeriana of Muhammad al-Idrisi, reporting some traditions about the Kingdom of Sicily.

-Spaghetti ai ricci di mare (spaghetti prepared with sea urchin), pasta con le sarde (with sardines) and pasta alla Norma (a specialty that originated in Catania) are the most popular pasta dishes that are typically Sicilian.
+Spaghetti ai ricci di mare (spaghetti prepared with sea urchin), pasta con le sarde (with sardines) and pasta alla Norma (with eggplant and a specialty that originated in Catania) are the most popular pasta dishes that are typically Sicilian.
 Cannelloni is another common dish.
 Another popular dish in eastern Sicily is pasta with capuliato.

 Main dish

 After the pasta, the typical Sicilian menu includes a second or main dish (secondi) based on meat or fish.
 Main dishes based on seafood are couscous al pesce and pesce spada alla ghiotta (swordfish).